rdazadda/canhrActi/README.md

 # canhrActi

-Comprehensive accelerometer data analysis for physical activity, sleep, and circadian rhythm research.
+Comprehensive ActiGraph accelerometer data analysis for physical activity, sleep, and circadian rhythm research.

 Developed by the **Center for Alaska Native Health Research (CANHR)**, University of Alaska Fairbanks.